 “Based on the type of pain the user is experiencing as well as with data the app collects around key factors in the patient’s everyday life that can relate to pain, we are able to provide an empathetic and compassionate approach to pain management,” he said.
 “Being in tremendous pain for a long period of time can create a plethora of mental health issues and having that empathetic support system is so necessary.”

 Jacobson plans to leverage the Techstars investment dollars to scale Nerveli.
-He said what excites him most about this partnership in the hands-on support provided not only by Trey Bowles, Jordan Warnement and the Techstars Ft.
+He said what excites him most about this partnership is the hands-on support provided not only by Trey Bowles, Jordan Warnement and the Techstars Ft.
 Worth team but also the cohort he and his company are now a part of.

 “They are second to none,” Jacobson said.
 “Techstars is a Tier 1 accelerator that provides tremendous support in the way of mentors, strategy development, fundraising capabilities, and resources to ensure long-term business success.
 Building a company is one of the hardest things anyone can do, so it was a no-brainer for us to be part of a program that has been proven to vastly improve the chances of success for startups.
 It really turns you into an entrepreneur extraordinaire.”